-Were you hoping for a set of instructions, a magic path, seven easy steps?
+When you clicked on that title, were you hoping for a set of instructions, a magic path, seven easy steps?
 Can we notice that the question itself, how to awaken, is result-oriented and seems to presume that awakening is not already fully present, that it is presently lacking, that it is something we might find, attain or accomplish in the future?

 The great Zen Master Dogen famously said that practice is not something we do in order to become enlightened, but rather, practice is the expression of enlightenment.
 Every moment of practice is enlightenment.
 And practice is our whole life, as it turns out.